What to Know Before You Buy a Home Warranty

 The home warranty company will always try to repair the issue instead of immediately replace the broken item or parts.
 This is frustrating because timeliness is not on your side when it comes to the requests to order, waiting on part delivery, and rescheduling an installation appointment.

 The warranty provider may research a particular problem to see if it has been addressed previously, even if it was a DIY job attempted by the homeowner.
 If so, they aren’t required to cover the repairs or replacement.
-Warranty company’s research techniques include investigating previous home inspections and exploring previous service calls on the same problem.
+The warranty company’s research techniques include investigating previous home inspections and exploring previous service calls on the same problem.
 Appliances in particular leave paper trails from previous contractors.

 Cancellation and renewal clauses vary between warranty providers.
 Military families on the move need to be aware of transfer-ability measures or the ability to cease coverage.

 The biggest takeaway from deciding if a home warranty is beneficial to you is to understand the details of the contract.
-Expecting an issue to be covered and finding that it's not defeats the purpose of a warranty.
+Expecting an issue to be covered and finding that it does not defeats the purpose of a warranty.
 You’ll be paying double for the warranty and the non-covered repairs.
-Warranties are as inclusive as you’d like to pay for, so it makes sense to compare quotes from industry leaders in your area to get best coverage and premiums.
+Warranties are as inclusive as you’d like to pay for, so it makes sense to compare quotes from industry leaders in your area to get the best coverage and premiums.

 Homeownership isn’t always easy.
 For those who aren’t willing to invest time and money into projects beyond the initial down payment will find the process expensive, time consuming, and overwhelming.
 To avoid any home buying unknowns, continue to explore MilitaryByOwner’s collection of home ownership advice and tips.